chaosphere2112/chaosphere2112.github.io/_posts/2022-02-17-you-are-what-you-measure.md

 Mileage is a strong correlate for the "Sustainable Exercise Habit" half, but doesn't work so well for the "meaningful improvements".
 We can see from the second ride above that we can be more efficient about calorie-burning by doing shorter rides that are more intense.
 Calories burned (technically, broken into something like "X rides that burn Y calories") would be a great metric from a proxy standpoint, but it has more problems that we'll cover later.

 I've seen Search-wide OKRs fail due to poor choice of proxy measures.
 By picking something that you can fulfill by doing things that are easy (low-speed bike rides, e.g.), you make the optimal strategy hurt the actual objective by feeling like you're making real progress while, _ahem_, spinning your wheels.
+In the extreme, a badly correlated proxy metric will make the opportunity cost of your KR be basically all of the valid strategies for actually achieving your goal.

 ### Easy to Measure